africanDillinger/alx-zero_day/README.md

-Prhramming in shell is awesome
+Programming in shell is awesome and being an alx student